-All students and staff will be screened for symptoms on entry to the school/outside learning space every day.
+All elementary students and staff will be screened for symptoms on-site every day.
 This will be done visually as well as asking students and staff about any new symptoms or close contact with someone with COVID-19.
-For students, confirmation from a parent/caregiver or guardian is also acceptable.
-Staff members can self-screen and attest to their own health.
+For students, confirmation from a parent/caregiver or guardian can also be appropriate.
+Staff members can self-screen and attest to their own health and regular reminders of the importance of daily screening will be provided to the staff.